Updated April 2026 · USAspending.gov data

 Beyond Defense: IT and Healthcare

 While defense dominates the top of the list, federal IT and healthcare contracting have grown rapidly.
-Major IT contractors like Leidos, SAIC, Booz Allen Hamilton, and Accenture Federal have seen double-digit growth as agencies modernize legacy systems.
-Healthcare contractors like Humana and UnitedHealth appear in the top 25 primarily through Medicare Advantage and TRICARE contracts.
+Major IT contractors — Leidos, SAIC, Booz Allen Hamilton, Accenture Federal, CACI — have seen double-digit growth as civilian agencies modernize legacy systems and migrate to cloud platforms.
+The work spans cybersecurity (each major civilian agency now runs significant cyber-services contracts), software modernization (replacing decades-old mainframe systems), data analytics, and managed IT services.
+The same firms compete repeatedly across DHS, VA, Treasury, IRS, and DOD non-weapons programs.

 Frequently Asked Questions